consoledotdev/home/content/tools/server-monitoring.md

 ### Self-hosted server monitoring tools

-We reviewed 12 self-hosted server monitoring tools.
+We reviewed 12 self-hosted server monitoring products.
 The best option is:
 [Grafana + Prometheus](#grafana-prometheus) but we also liked [InfluxDB + Telegraf](#influxdb-telegraf).